 He led us along a narrow path till we reached a railroad track laid down on sand surrounded by thick forest on all sides that was reminiscent of the railroad featured in: the “Last train out of the Katanga”.

 We began moving in a long single file towards the darkening tunnel of vegetation where the track seemed to disappear swallowed up by the jungle never to be seen again.
-Just at the moment, however, when everyone began to feel relaxed, a machine gun, hidden a mere hundred meters ahead of us, opened fire with a deafening roar.
+Just at the moment, however, when everyone began to feel relaxed, a machine gun, hidden a mere hundred meters ahead of us, opened fire on us with a deafening roar.
 Untrained soldiers stood around doing nothing.
 Lieutenant Moone of the 3rd platoon and I were the only soldiers that had been under fire in other parts of the world and both of us began yelling to get troops moving up the berm and into the forest.
 I had nothing to command at all because that should have been the job of another lieutenant in charge, but old habits kick in instantaneously.
 After a little moment of noise and smoke the gun ceased firing and the Indonesian Drill Sergeant yelled, ‘It’s all right now ladies, you can all come out of hiding, that was just the camp’s welcoming comity.
 By the way, obviously, those were blanks but many of you are dead anyway because most of you stood around doing nothing… Now line up and continue.

 It may have been another kilometre, or it may have been less, but somehow, we reached the famous Zanderij Military Camp where we were welcomed with a lukewarm soft drink, called a “Soffie”.
 It was the tradition on arrival, to empty our “Soffies”, a sweet drink in one go.

 ‘Gentlemen,’ Captain de Bruin said in a calm voice, ‘welcome to your new home for the next two and a half months.
 You are now members of a unique regiment, the only true colonial regiment left; tomorrow you will begin your training, you will learn how to live and survive in the jungle, you will learn how to patrol and fight in a challenging environment.
-At the end of that period you will come out as true jungle fighters just like the previous colonial troops in Indonesia and New-Guinee and those who fought against Japan during World War Two – make me proud, and above all, make yourself proud.’
+At the end of that period you will come out as true jungle fighters just like the previous colonial troops in Indonesia and New-Guinee and those who fought against the Japs during World War Two – make me proud, and above all, make yourself proud.’